20 lbs | Dimensions:

 - Ease of Cleaning — Every baby has accidents, and no matter what the consistency of the accident might be, the mattress will need regular cleaning.
 The only washable product in this review is the Newton Wovenaire, but others have waterproof/wipeable surfaces, or you can purchase a mattress cover or pad.

-- Waterproofness — Unlike regular mattresses that don't require the use of waterproof of water-resistant covers, many crib mattresses come with this feature.
+- Waterproof — Unlike regular mattresses that don't typically require the use of waterproof of water-resistant covers, many crib mattresses come with this feature.
 Waterproofing makes for easy cleaning, and it limits the need for additional bedding that might add thickness.
 Most water resistance comes from the use of Polyethylene/Polymer in the cover of the mattress.
-This component is often "food grade" polyethylene.
+This component is food-grade grade" polyethylene.
 We recommend avoiding products that use vinyl or PVC as these components can cause potential health issues.

 - Materials — Mattresses can include all sorts of materials from polyurethane to organic cotton and natural latex.
 Some have foam components to create firmness, while others have inner coil springs.
 We recommend choosing as natural as you can and paying attention to certifications to help your baby avoid inhaling VOCs during sleep.

 - Odor-Free - Does the crib mattress emit a strange chemical smell?
 This odor is off-gassing, otherwise known as volatile organic (not the cool kind) compounds (VOCs).
 If you choose a mattress with that "new" smell, we recommend airing it out until the smell dissipates.
+Better yet, send it back and get one that doesn't smell.
+Why?
+Because no smell, does not mean no off-gassing.
 Looking for Greenguard Gold Certification can help reduce VOCs and other toxins.
-Choosing natural products that don't off-gas is even better.
+Choosing natural products that don't off-gas is the best option if your budget allows.

 - Flame Retardant-Free — We recommend choosing mattresses that are free of chemical flame retardants.
 This lack of chemicals doesn't mean the bed is kindling waiting to burst into flames; it only means that the product meets the flammability and smoldering laws without the use of chemicals that could potentially be harmful to your baby.
 Less is more when it comes to chemical additives, in our opinion.
 Natural wool is excellent at offering flame resistance without chemicals.